 The Georgetown University School of Nursing & Health Studies is accredited by the following accrediting agencies:

-The Accreditation Commission for Midwifery Education (ACME) for the basic certificate and graduate nurse-midwifery education programs for registered nurses.
+The Accreditation Commission for Midwifery Education (ACME) accredits the basic certificate and graduate nurse-midwifery education programs for registered nurses.
 The ACME has been recognized by the U.S. Department of Education as a programmatic accrediting agency for nurse-midwifery education programs since 1982.
-Learn More

-The Council on Accreditation of Nurse Anesthesia Educational Programs for nurse anesthesia programs at the certificate and master's degree programs.
+The Council on Accreditation of Nurse Anesthesia Educational Programs accredits the nurse anesthesia programs of the certificate and master's degree programs.
 Founded in 1931, the American Association of Nurse Anesthetists (AANA) is the professional association representing more than 40,000 Certified Registered Nurse Anesthetists (CRNAs) and student nurse anesthetists nationwide.
-Learn More